 Robert has leant his support to local people's campaigns in the Scarborough and Whitby area.
 Most notably pressing for the upgrading of the A64 which currently limits business and tourism development on the East Coast and campaigning to improve local health services.

-In May 2005 Robert was elected as a Member of Parliament for Scarborough and Whitby, winning the seat from Labour.
+Robert was first elected in May 2005, winning the seat from Labour.
 He served 18 months as a Member of the Transport Select Committee.
 In 2006, Robert was promoted to the front bench, serving in the Opposition Whips’ office having departmental responsibilities for DEFRA business.

 In July 2007 Robert was promoted again to the post of Shadow Roads Minister in the transport team.